Professionalising the sector

 Unfortunately, while the personal risk of being kidnapped or suffering other acts of violence or harm is higher for local aid workers, these risks increasingly apply to international workers as well.
 Likewise, humanitarian organisations operating within foreign countries at the behest of governments also face threats, including expulsion, if they are perceived to be acting for vested interests.

 One function of codes of conduct is to keep humanitarian workers safe and to protect the reputation of the organisations they represent.
 They do this by ensuring that aid workers and organisations are seen to be acting in an impartial and independent manner.
+Read the code of conduct in the Sphere Handbook.
+Would you be able to follow the IFRC code of conduct?

 Building skills and capability